BMW's M5 Competition model still defines what a super saloon should be. Jonathan Crouch takes a look.

 The main reason all-wheel drive traction is needed lies with the news that engine output from the twin turbo V8 unit that's carried over here has now reached 625hp in this 'Competition' guise.
 We're here to put it all to the test - and enjoy a fresh chapter in the history of one of our favourite high performance standard-setters.

 We've tested every generation of M5 over the last thirty five years - but nothing quite like this sixth 'F90'-series incarnation.
 When it first arrived in 2018, the big news was the addition of 4WD to the package, an M xDrive system incorporated in such a way as to only activate additional drive to the front wheels in extremis, so keeping this BMW's essentially rear-driven character.
 There's a selectable track-orientated 2WD-only driving mode if you really want to throw the back around.
 Power is provided by a revised version of the 4.4-litre V8 unit used by the previous 'F10'-series model.
-In standard form, thanks to a sharp set of twin turbos, a sophisticated cooling system, a free flowing exhaust and high injection pressures, it puts out 750Nm of torque and 625hp - 65hp more than the previous pre-2018-era generation model for reference.
-That's in this uprated 'Competition' form, this now being the only variant now on offer.
+In Competition form, thanks to a sharp set of twin turbos, a sophisticated cooling system, a free flowing exhaust and high injection pressures, it puts out 750Nm of torque and 625hp - 65hp more than the previous pre-2018-era generation model for reference.
 Power's transmitted via a torque-converter 8-speed 'M Steptronic' auto transmission.
+The alternative is an M5 CS model which boosts power to 635hp and gets a 70kg weight reduction, plus a range of detail engineering tweaks and stickier track tyres with M Carbon ceramic brakes.

 A selectable 'M Dynamic Mode' holds the key to controlled drifts and entertaining handling, and offers another three modes (with DSC deactivated) which have been optimised for track driving: as well as 4WD and 4WD Sport, drivers also have the choice of 2WD mode (also automatically disabling DSC) for the traditional BMW M5 rear-wheel drive experience.
 BMW has tweaked the suspension dampers and the M Performance chassis for even sharper handling and there are bespoke engine mounts and special M Compound brakes.
 You'll need them.